liquidctl/liquidctl/README.md

 ## Supported devices

-The following devices are supported by this version of liquidctl.
 See each guide for specific usage instructions and other pertinent information.

 <!--